ng-slo/meetup/README.md

 ## Past meetups

 ### [24.1.2017 - First Angular Slovenia meetup](https://www.meetup.com/ng-slo/events/236843238/)
-We will talk about how Angular 2+ works and what you can expect from this meetup group.
-You will find out what our plans are and what we would like to achieve.
+We talked about how Angular 2+ works and what you can expect from this meetup group.
+We found out what our plans are and what we would like to achieve.
   * [Slides](http://slides.com/ng-slo/introduction#/)
   * [Demo](https://github.com/ng-slo/meetup/tree/master/24.01.2017)